Saxony Germany Travel Guide

 Dresden’s compact city center and well-integrated transport network make it easy to get around.

-Consider a Dresden City Card for access to public transport and attraction discounts.
+Consider a Dresden City Card for public transit accessibility and attraction discounts.